alerebal/codeInstitutePortfolio3/README.md

 In Heroku I had to create a new app, give it a name and choosing a region.

-Once the app is created, I went to setting, in config vars configuration, I setted the environment variables that were two, CREDS = creas.json and PORT = 8000.
+Once the app is created, I went to setting, in config vars configuration, I setted the environment variables that were two, `CREDS = creas.json` and `PORT = 8000`.

 Next step is to add two buildpacks, Python and Node.
 In that order.
 That is very important.